 It is important that we remember that guinea pigs are not cuddly toys.
-Despite their cuddly and cute appearance, we have to respect that they are not teddy bears and don't enjoy being picked up and cuddled.
-Approaching guinea pigs from above is a bad idea as they associate this with a predator, therefore their instinct is to run away or hide, so you should always keep that in mind.
-It is definitely possible to bond with your guinea pigs, and for them to gain your trust, but this takes time and patience.
+Despite their cuddly and cute appearance, we have to respect that they are not teddy bears and generally don't enjoy being picked up and cuddled.
+Guinea pigs are prey animals, so they are likely to associate being picked up with fear, therefore their instinct is to run away or hide.
+It is definitely possible for them to gain your trust, but this takes time and patience.

 Tip 7: Clean their home regularly